qtepics/qtepics.github.io/environment_variables.md

 ### QE_STYLE_COLOR_NAMES and QE_COLOR_NAMES

-These environment variables allow the default alarm colours to be overriden - this may be particularly usefull for colour blind users.
+These environment variables allow the default alarm colours to be overridden - this may be particularly useful for colour blind users.

 QE_STYLE_COLOR_NAMES defines the background colours to be used for QELabel and the like, while QE_COLOR_NAMES defines the more solid graphical colours used by QESimpleShape, QEHistogram etc.

-The format of each is a set of colon seperated colour names, e.g
+The format of each is a set of colon separated colour names, e.g

-    "green:yellow:red:white"
+    "green:yellow:red:white:blue"

 or
-    "#00ff00::#ffff00:#ff0000:#ffffff"
+    "#00ff00::#ffff00:#ff0000:#ffffff:#0080ff"

 or a combination of names and hex values.

+The colours specify the colour used for no alarm, minor alarm, major alarm, invalid and out of service respectively.

-If colour missing, then default is used, e.g. to only redine the invalid color to orange, define
+If a colour missing, then the default is used, e.g. to only define the invalid colour to orange, define

     QE_STYLE_COLOR_NAMES as ":::#ffc0a0"

 Note: if dark background style colours are selected, then the font colour will be set to white.

 ### QE_ARCHIVE_TYPE (Optional)